Farm Arcadia

 CATTLE FOR SALE

-I am pcking up Jersey heifers from a top Jersey breeder and dairy in Tillamook County, Oregon this spring.
+I am pcking up Jersey heifers from a top Jersey breeder and dairy in Tillamook County, Oregon this spring 2025.
 I am bringing back extras to sell to cost the cover of my trip and share the joy of owning your own milk cow with others in this area.
 All the heifer calves received colostrum, are well-fed at the dairy, have been disbudded if not polled, and have ear tags.
 All will be registered within about 60 days after purchase in your name by the dairy of origin (unless getting a non-registered calf).
 They will need shelter from the elements, especially while it is cold.
 They are being fed 4-6 pints of milk twice daily and will need to continue to be bottle fed.
 All heifer calves will have DNA testing, which will be available to you after I pick them up.
 Prices I charge are directly related to what the dairy charges.
-This is what I expect they will cost spring 2025 when I pick them up:
+This is what they cost spring 2025:

 A2A2 disbudded 3-4 week old heifer calf: $1,000